openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 # Foundation Code of Conduct Requirements

-It is important that there be a Code of Conduct (CoC) which is documented and enforced for the OpenJS Foundation, hereinafter referred to as the "Foundation", and the projects within it.
-This document defines the requirements for a CoC for the Foundation and the projects which are part of the foundation.
+This document defines the requirements for implementing a Code of Conduct (CoC) for the OpenJS foundation and its projects.

 ## Code of Conduct